mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any specific design, implementation, or deployment details for any particular software platform that might support the "DID Object" DID Method.
+- Descriptions of any specific design, implementation, deployment or other internal details for any particular software platform that might support the "DID Object" DID Method.

 ### Intended Audience